If you have LinkNet firmware installed, you will not have the option to clone your drive.

 - Your setting should be "Load From File"

 - If "Clone Start" is found to be TRUE, toggle it to FALSE and then back to TRUE.
 This parameter will not automatically change back to FALSE if you have just recently cloned a configuration to an SD card; you must reinitialize the cloning process if you want to load a separate named file onto the same drive.
-(As in, when you save a configuration as "CLONE1", and then change the process to load a different file named "CLONE2" present on the same SD Card)

 - This may be necessary if you have been moving the file across multiple computers before saving it to the SD card.